rssalessio/Pure-Exploration-with-Feedback-Graphs/README.md

 Make sure to have latex installed to properly plot the figures.

 ## Example of symmetric feedback graph
-To evalute the example of a symmetric feedback graph please refer to the notebook `example_symmetric_graph.ipynb`.
+To evaluate the example of a symmetric feedback graph please refer to the notebook `example_symmetric_graph.ipynb`.

+## Example of the loopy star graph
+To evaluate the example of a symmetric feedback graph please refer to the notebook `example_loopystar.ipynb`.